Time flies - it’s already been two weeks since our second fly-in and BBQ. Thank you all for coming over and taking part.

 It was great to see so many helicopters buzzing about (albeit beating the air into submission as some of our fixed wing kin might say!)

-We are really grateful for all the help and support we get from our residents and friends of Kittyhawk - a big part of what makes our airfield so special.
+We are really grateful for all the help and support with the fly-in we get from our residents and friends of Kittyhawk - a big part of what makes our airfield so special.

 We’ve already received several cracking pictures of the day’s events.
-I’d like to give you the opportunity to upload your favourite pictures and/or videos here.
+I’d like to give you the opportunity to upload your favourite pictures and/or videos of the fly-in here.
 (It’s a secure link to our server).
-By doing so you agree to let us use or modify said images for the promotion of the airfield and related businesses on a free basis - we plan to produce a video in the future.
+By doing so, you agree to let us use or modify said images for the promotion of the airfield and related businesses on a free basis - we plan to produce a video in the future.

 We'll choose a winner (or two) and will have some specially produced merch for you!